Determine Importance: Time to Drop What Doesn't Matter

 Over the next five weeks, I'll focus on five areas in which organization can transform your practice.
 My hope is that you will journey through each step with me examining your old routine and making a new one.
 I challenge you not to wait until August to start thinking about next year.
 Start now while the school year is fresh in your mind and you're able to reflect on what went well and what could use some tweaking.

-Each week I'll include a resource that hopefully will be useful for you in this organizational process.
-Today, it is a simple questionnaire that asks you to reflect on the school year you've just finished.
+Throughout this series, I'll give you resources that help guide you through the organization process.
+Today, it is a simple questionnaire that asks you to reflect on the school year you've just finished (or are currently in).
 It will help you identify areas that worked well and might serve as models for areas that need adjusting next year.
 Spend some time reading and answering the questions.
 Then keep your sheets close by to use throughout the series.

 I would love to hear your thoughts as we work together each week.
 After completing these first few pages, come back and let me know what you've learned about your routines.
 What works for you?
 In what area do you want to see improvement?